Insights

 Trial Evidence

-During trial, in a similar process to that of Australian Courts, witnesses are called by each party to give evidence.
-The witnesses may also be cross examined by the opposing parties counsel.
+During trial, in a similar process to that in Australian Courts, witnesses are called by each party to give evidence.
+The witnesses may also be cross examined by the opposing parties’ counsel.
 If a witness is unavailable for the trial, their deposition evidence may be submitted to the Court.

 All documents produced by the parties as part of the discovery process outlined above are able to be tendered into evidence and presented at trial.

-Our principal lawyer and head of our Litigation & Alternative Dispute Resolution Division, Meghan Warren is admitted to practice as an Australian legal practitioner in addition to being admitted as an Attorney at Law to the New York State Bar in the US.
+Our principal lawyer and head of our Commercial & Dispute Resolution Division, Meghan Warren is admitted to practice as an Australian legal practitioner in addition to being admitted as an Attorney at Law to the New York State Bar in the US.

-Please contact Meghan Warren Principal or Rosy Dean (nee Rosy Roberts), Associate at Burke Lawyers on mwarren@burkelawyers.com.au and rroberts@burkelawyers.com.au for any assistance in Australian, US or international commercial transactions, litigation or alternative dispute resolution.
+Please contact Meghan Warren or Rosy Dean, Principals for assistance in Australian or US related commercial, corporate or business transactions, advice, litigation or alternative dispute resolution.

 I would like to receive Burke Lawyers Newsletters